Get the Glossary

 • Speak with your employer about flexible work.
 Especially in times like these, parents may find it much easier to focus when their children are sleeping.
 If your employer allows you to work flexible hours, this may allow you to spend time working in the evenings once your children are down for the night.

 • Be realistic about your workload.
 Getting through the day can be hard enough when you’re in the office.
-Add in working from home, the coronavirus, and school closures and you’ve got yourself quite a situation.
+Add in working from home, and you’ve got yourself quite a situation.
 Recognize that you’re one person with a lot on your shoulders and that it’s okay if you don’t check off every item on your to-do list.

 If you’re still struggling with your workload, don’t hesitate to discuss your concerns with your manager.
-You’re likely not the only one in your company that’s struggling because of COVID-19.
+You’re likely not the only one in your company that’s struggling.
 Opening up to your employer will enable them to help you find a solution that works for your situation.

-As we all adjust to “the new normal,” it’s more important than ever to show kindness and patience toward others as well as ourselves.
-Showing those toward others and ourselves will make it that much easier to come through on the other side of this stronger than we were before.
+It’s more important than ever to show kindness and patience toward ourselves.
+Doing so will make it that much easier to come through on the other side of each day stronger than we were before.
 You’ve got this!

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.